awsdocs/amazon-cloudwatch-user-guide/doc_source/Create_Composite_Alarm.md

 + `ALARM(CPUUtilizationTooHigh) AND NOT ALARM(DeploymentInProgress)` specifies that the alarm goes to ALARM state if CPUUtilizationTooHigh is in ALARM state and DeploymentInProgress is not in ALARM state\.
 This example reduces alarm noise during a known deployment window\.
 + `(ALARM(CPUUtilizationTooHigh) OR ALARM(DiskReadOpsTooHigh)) AND OK(NetworkOutTooHigh)` goes into ALARM state if CPUUtilizationTooHigh OR DiskReadOpsTooHigh is in ALARM state, and if NetworkOutTooHigh is in OK state\.
 This provides another example of using a composite alarm to prevent noise\.
 This rule ensures that you are not notified with an alarm action on high CPU or disk usage if a known network problem is also occurring\.

-The `AlarmRule` can specify as many as 100 "children" alarms\.
+An `AlarmRule` expression can specify as many as 100 "child" alarms\.
 The `AlarmRule` expression can have as many as 500 elements\.
 Elements are child alarms, TRUE or FALSE statements, and parentheses\.
+A pair of parentheses counts as one element\.

+A rule expression must contain at least one child alarm or at least one TRUE statement or FALSE statement\.

 **To create a composite alarm**